dycus-j/Automation-Scripts/README.md

 ## How to Use
 1. Ensure you have Python 3 installed.
 2. Run the script from the command line, providing the network address you wish to scan as an argument.
+3. Follow the structure of the provided example below.

     ```
     python3 network_scanner.py 192.168.64.0/24